oicr-gsi/vidarr/types.md

 ## Output Types
 The output types are very different from the input and basic types.
 There are a few base output types, in the table below.
-These base types affect what the workflow outputs to Vidarr, but the submitter always provides metadata in this
+These base types affect what the workflow outputs to Víðarr, but the submitter always provides metadata in this
 form:

 - `{"type": "ALL", "contents": [`_configuration_`]}`